 February 1, 2017

-The Cloud Native Computing Foundation (CNCF) believes that the best software license for open source projects today is the Apache Software License v2 (ASLv2).
+The Cloud Native Computing Foundation (CNCF) believes that the best software license for open source projects today is the Apache-2.0 license (Apache-2.0).
 Our goal is to enable the greatest possible adoption of our projects by developers and users.
 Our larger goal with CNCF (and with the Linux Foundation, of which we are part) is to create an intellectual property “no-fly zone”, where contributors and users can come together from any company or from no company, collaborate, and build things together better than any of them could do on their own.

 Of course, many CNCF projects also rely on libraries released under other open source licenses.
 For example, Linux underlies the entire cloud native platform and git is the software development technology of choice for all of our projects.
 Both are licensed under GPLv2 (and both were originally authored by Linux Foundation Fellow Linus Torvalds).
 The CNCF projects themselves are currently mainly written using the open source programming languages Go (BSD-3), Ruby (BSD-2) and Scala (BSD-3).

-Separately, we’ve also been talking with gitlab, which uses the same MIT license as its underlying framework, Ruby on Rails.
-Although it’s natural to go with the same license as Rails and Ruby, we are working with the gitlab team to investigate whether it would be feasible to relicense to ASLv2 for some or all of their codebase.
-The main advantage of doing so would be the additional patent protections, so that companies would be confident in their ability to contribute and use the software without later being accused of violating the patents of other contributors.
+Separately, we’ve also been talking with GitLab, which uses the same MIT license as its underlying framework, Ruby on Rails.
+Although it’s natural to go with the same license as Rails and Ruby, we are working with the gitlab team to investigate whether it would be feasible to relicense to Apache-2.0 for some or all of their codebase.
+The main advantage of doing so would be the additional patent protections so that companies would be confident in their ability to contribute and use the software without later being accused of violating the patents of other contributors.

 In closing, we’d like the acknowledge the debt of gratitude we have for the work done by the authors of these licenses, especially the Apache Software Foundation, and of course all the developers who write the software to make these licenses useful.